Leader-board/OA-and-Interviews/Online Assessments.md

 seemed like you got nothing.
 Partial marking is almost non-existent and you need to get the entire question right to get points for it in practice.
-Also notice above that you’ll get a triangular graph that show your implementation, problem solving and speed – do not worry about them too much.
+Also notice above that you’ll get a triangular graph that show your implementation, problem-solving and speed – do not worry about them too much.
 The scaled score out of 850 is the most important.

 It may help to try out some CodeSignal GCA practice tests (which you can